top of page

 Denver native Eric J. McConnell is quickly garnering acclaim in the American opera and musical theatre communities for his distinctive dramatic voice and theatrical interpretations of both comic and tragic characters.

-His 2022-2023 season includes a company and role debut with Suncoast Broadway Dinner Theatre in Hudson, Florida, as Bob Wallace in Irving Berlin's White Christmas.
+His 2022-2023 season included a company and role debut with Suncoast Broadway Dinner Theatre in Hudson, Florida, as Bob Wallace in Irving Berlin's White Christmas.
 He then travelled down the Florida gulf coast to begin a winter contract as a Studio Artist with Sarasota Opera, in which he gave two performances of Leporello (going on as a cover) in Mozart's Don Giovanni and sang Jago in Verdi's Ernani.
-He then returns to his home state to perform as Olin Blitch in Carlisle Floyd's ever-relevant American masterpiece Susannah with Opera Fort Collins.
-He then makes his principal debut with Opera Saratoga, performing the nine-person D’Ysquith Family in A Gentleman’s Guide to Love and Murder.
-McConnell ends his summer 2023 season with a return to Union Avenue Opera, singing the role of Father in the musical Ragtime.
+He then returned to his home state to perform as Olin Blitch in Carlisle Floyd's ever-relevant American masterpiece Susannah with Opera Fort Collins.
+He then made his principal debut with Opera Saratoga, performing the nine-person D’Ysquith Family in A Gentleman’s Guide to Love and Murder.
+McConnell ended his summer 2023 season with a return to Union Avenue Opera, singing the role of Father in the musical Ragtime.

 He began his 2021-2022 season with a company debut with Opera Steamboat as a last-minute replacement Bartolo in Rossini’s Il barbiere di Siviglia.
 He then returned to Virginia Opera as an Emerging Artist in its 2021-2022, performing as Donner in Das Rheingold, Colline in La bohème, Bartolo in Le nozze di Figaro, and Teacher/Space-Kitty/Taxi Driver in Frances Pollock’s Earth to Kenzie.
 He also provides the singing and spoken dialogue for the title role in VO’s animated recording of the Joshua Borths children’s opera Who’s Afraid of the Big Bad Wolf?
 From there, he sang with Opera Saratoga in their productions of Il barbiere di Siviglia and Sweeney Todd, before making his company and role debut with Union Avenue Opera as Carl-Magnus in Sondheim's enduring classic A Little Night Music.